cedeber/mountain-bikers-club/README.md

 Please make sure to read the [Contributing Guide](CONTRIBUTING.md) before making a pull request.

 Thank you to all [the people who already contributed to Mountain Bikers Club](https://github.com/cedeber/mountain-bikers-club/graphs/contributors)!

+### Vocabulary

+- *user*: a current logged-in user or someone that tries to do something
+- *member*: the current member page, member trip...

 ## License
 [AGPL-3.0](LICENSE)